MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/iscsi/Update-IscsiTargetPortal.md

 ## EXAMPLES

 ### Example 1: Update information about an iSCSI target portal
+This command updates information about the specified iSCSI target portal.
 ```PowerShell
 Get-IscsiTargetPortal
 ```
+The first command displays target portals by using the **Get-IscsiTargetPortal** cmdlet.
 ```Output
 InitiatorInstanceName      :
 InitiatorNodeAddress       :